 Please do not provide us with any individually identifiable health information about you or another person online through this Website or by email.
 If you provide us with such individually identifiable health information online through this Website, we will not retain such information.
 If you believe we may have accidentally received health information about you or another person, please immediately contact us.

 We will not voluntarily share your name and email provided via the Website with any third party, except:

-· with third parties that we hire to perform services for us (these third parties are not authorized to keep or use your personal information for any other purpose);
+- with third parties that we hire to perform services for us (these third parties are not authorized to keep or use your personal information or any other purpose);

-· with third parties to protect against harm to the rights, property or safety of Excelera, our users or the public as required or permitted by law; or
+- with third parties to protect against harm to the rights, property or safety of Excelera, our users or the public as required or permitted by law;

 User information described above under “Information that we collect and how we use it” may be provided to third parties as described below under “Cookies”.